FishRapper Archived Ice Fishing Reports Section |

 Finding trophy Pike isn't rocket science, in fact that's part of the trouble, almost anybody can do it and when the fishing is good, they do!
 When they're feeding, large Pike are their own worst enemy, they're aggressive, hard fighting and delicious.
 That's why they are pursued much more heavily than most folks realize.
 When a good Pike lake is discovered, people do show up and the pressure can become intense.

-These days, the only way to ensure that we'll continue to have opportunities to catch large Pike is to take the bull by the horns and tackle the problem like we mean it.
+that we'll continue to have opportunities to catch large Pike is to take the bull by the horns and tackle the problem like we mean it.

 Understanding what makes these fish tick is crucial to solving the problem and until we anglers get a grasp on some facts, we're not going anywhere.
 That means that we're gonna have to do our homework.

-Luckily, I've already done some of it for you and in this article, "The Quest For Quality Pike In Minnesota" I did my best to explain why we have some of the problems with "hammer handle" Pike and what we can do to about encouraging the production of larger fish.
+and in this article, "The Quest For Quality Pike In Minnesota" I did my best to explain why we have some of the problems with "hammer handle" Pike and what we can do to about encouraging the production of larger fish.

 Speaking only for me, the job of catching quality size Northern Pike over these past 9 years has only become more difficult.
 I don't think it really doesn't matter why it got this way, it only matters what we do about it. and that's why I was thrilled to see the topic on the agenda at the Minnesota DNR Roundtable this winter.